Ikigai42/Ikigai42/README.md

 I draw inspiration from the wisdom of Donald Knuth:

-> 'Programming is the art of telling another human what one wants the computer to do.' 🙌
+> "Programming is the art of telling another human what one wants the computer to do." 🙌

 While an iterative process it drives me (sometimes successfully 🙃) to write clean, readable code that's friendly to both computers and humans.